 After Bethany was diagnosed with a tumor in her cerebellum, a stroke in her parietal and occiptal lobes, and seizures in her frontal and temporal lobes, it was important to me to understand what functions these parts of the brain controlled and how damage to these areas might affect her development.

-So I’ve compiled my research into a little crash course on the anatomy of the brain and what each part controls.
+I’ve compiled my research into a little crash course on the anatomy of the brain and what each part controls below.

 - Decision making